revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 A custom React implementation can perform well if the team is disciplined, but it must solve virtualization, layout caching, pointer interactions, timeline projection, and scroll synchronization.
 Those are infrastructure problems.

-RevoGantt starts from a virtualized grid foundation, so React does not need to own every visible cell, row, and timeline interaction as application-level component state.
+RevoGrid Gantt starts from a virtualized grid foundation, so React does not need to own every visible cell, row, and timeline interaction as application-level component state.

-## What RevoGantt gives React teams
+## What RevoGrid Gantt gives React teams

-[RevoGantt](/gantt/) is designed for teams that need a Gantt surface inside a real product, not just a standalone visual widget.
+[RevoGrid Gantt](/gantt/) is designed for teams that need a Gantt surface inside a real product, not just a standalone visual widget.

 It combines: